cnp3/ebook/principles/reliability.rst

 .. [#fsdu] SDU is the acronym of Service Data Unit.
 We use it as a generic term to represent the data that is transported by a protocol.

 .. [#fsizesliding] The size of the sliding window can be either fixed for a given protocol or negotiated during the connection establishment phase.
-Some protocols allow to change the maximum window size during the data transfert.
+Some protocols allow to change the maximum window size during the data transfer.
 We will explain these techniques with real protocols later.

 .. .. [#fautotune] For a discussion on how the sending buffer can change, see e.g. [SMM1998]_